Utah Administrative Code

 H. "Independent party" means an entity that is not the Board, not the superintendent of public instruction or USOE staff, or an employee or board member of a school district, or the instructional materials creator or publisher, or anyone with a financial interest in the instructional materials, however minimal.

-I. "Integrated instructional program" means any combination of textbooks, workbooks, software, videos, transparencies, or similar resources used for classroom instruction of students.
+I. "Integrated instructional program" means any combination of textbooks, workbooks, software, videos, transparencies, electronic devices, or similar resources used for classroom instruction of students.

 J. "Instructional materials provider" means a publisher or author and self-publisher who sells or provides instructional materials for use in Utah public schools.